vyos/vyos-documentation/docs/configuration/service/ntp.rst

    * ``pool`` mobilizes persistent client mode association with a number of remote servers.

-   * ``preempt`` a preemptable association is expendable.

    * ``prefer`` marks the server as preferred.
 All other things being equal, this host will be chosen for synchronization among a set of correctly operating hosts.

-.. cfgcmd:: set system ntp listen-address <address>
+.. cfgcmd:: set service ntp listen-address <address>

    NTP process will only listen on the specified IP address.
 You must specify the `<address>` and optionally the permitted clients.
 Multiple listen addresses can be configured.

-.. cfgcmd:: set system ntp allow-clients address <address>
+.. cfgcmd:: set service ntp allow-client address <address>

    List of networks or client addresses permitted to contact this NTP server.

-   Multiple networks can be configured.
+   Multiple networks/client IP addresses can be configured.

-.. cfgcmd:: set system ntp vrf <name>
+.. cfgcmd:: set service ntp vrf <name>

   Specify name of the :abbr:`VRF (Virtual Routing and Forwarding)` instance.